 Whereas a variety of weather information is collected at essentially all types of weather observing stations, the following list pertains to the summary of the day weather data collected at first-order stations and presented in the monthly climate summaries (such as that found on the "CF6" form):

 Monthly summaries also include the monthly means of maximum and minimum temperature, determined from averaging the respective daily temperature extremes for each day in the month, as well as the average monthly temperature, representing the arithmetic average of the monthly average maximum and minimum temperatures.
 Monthly precipitation and snowfall totals represent the sum of the daily precipitation/snowfall totals in the month.
 Monthly totals of heating and cooling degree-days are also included which represent the sum of the daily number of degree-days in the month.
 Seasonal totals are also given for the official heating season that extends from 1 July to 30 June and the official cooling season from 1 January to 31 December.
-Comparisons are also provided for these monthly and seasonal values with the corresponding 30-year average values.
+Comparisons are also provided for these monthly and seasonal values with the corresponding 30-year average values that currently cover the 1981-2010 interval.